-Maplewood Farm is open year-round from 10am to 4pm Tuesday through Sunday, and 7 days per week from April until October.
-We’re also open on statutory holidays with the exception of Christmas day.
+Maplewood Farm is open all year-round from 10am to 4pm.
+From April to October, we are open 7 days a week.
+From November to March, we are open 6 days a week (closed on Mondays).
+We are also open during all statutory holidays with the exception of Christmas day.

 Prices (includes tax)

 |Children 19 mths – 16 years